-Sending commands or instructing your security system is done through a series of key presses on the panel, touchpads, or a remote telephone.
+You can send commands or instruct your security system through a series of keypresses on the panel, touchpads, or a remote telephone.

-Device Description Control panel You can enter commands for your security system through simple key presses on the panel.
+Device Description Control panel You can enter commands for your security system through simple keypresses on the panel.
 Depending on how your system is programmed, you may need to enter an access code for certain commands.
 An access code is a numeric code that allows authorization to operate your security system.
-Remote handheld touchpad This touchpad gives you the option to enter commands from any room in your house.
-You can enter commands through simple key presses on the touchpad.
-Key fob Key fobs are handy for simple arming and disarming control functions.
+Handheld Touchpad This touchpad gives you the option to enter commands from any room in your house.
+You can enter commands through simple keypresses on the touchpad.
+Simon XT TableTop Touchpad This touchpad gives you the option to enter commands from any room in your house.
+You can enter commands through simple keypresses on the touchpad.
+Keyfob Keyfobs are handy for simple arming, disarming and light control functions.
 They are portable and can be carried offsite in a purse or pocket.
 Telephone Touchtone telephones can be used to communicate with your system while you are offsite.
 Ask your installer if you have this feature.